BlueEchoV/The_Mansion_Text_Game/README.md

 The experience is enhanced with thematic images, sound effects, and looping background music for added immersion.

-Play it in any modern browser—no installation required.
+Play it in any modern browser.
+No installation required.

 **Technical Goal**